-As this is CW&HI’s 100th issue, we are showcasing our 10 most read projects to date.
+We are showcasing our 10 most read projects from our past 100 magazine issues.
 You can view these projects on our website by simply searching the name of the article.
 Subscribers can access all links directly, via their digital issue.

 Photos by Carl Duguay, Paul Hillacre; Illustration by Mike Del Rizzo

 Learn how you can build this versatile and extremely useful shop assistant.
 It’s really easy to build, and is always ready to lend a hand.
 Our web editor, Carl Duguay, hit it out of the park when he wrote this article in 2013.
 It holds the record for most views of a project on our website.

 With a simple, planned approach, building a guitar is fairly straightforward.
 This is the first of a two-part article on how you can build one without specialized luthier tools.

 A good workbench is one of the most important tools in a workshop.
 In addition to being a solid workhorse, this bench is also small enough that it doesn’t take up a lot of space, and is easy to build.